dany1061/3os.org/src/moreCategories/ubiquiti.md

 Now go to the Wireless Networks section and create a new network called “Guest” or whatever you want to call it.

-Make sure it is enabled, give it WiFi security key, check the “Guest Policy” option, enter the VLAN Id you sued previously(2001 in my case) and choose the Guest User Group.
+Make sure it is enabled, give it WiFi security key, check the “Guest Policy” option, enter the VLAN __Id you used previously__ and choose the Guest User Group.
 Save!

 ![Unifi_SSDID](/assets/images/ubiquiti/guestWifi/13.Unifi_SSDID.png)